bgromov/ros_qml/README.md

   /* Not used at the moment */
   id: sub1

-  /* Correspondes to ROS subscriber queue_size parameter */
+  /* Corresponds to ROS subscriber queue_size parameter */
   queue_size: 10

   /* Holds topic name and type (see below) */